KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-12-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 #### Count Regression

 <p>
-For the count regression case, if we use Poisson likelihood, here we consider one test instance
+For the count regression case, we use Poisson likelihood.
+Here we consider one test instance
 </p>

 $$\label{Poisson-lik}